awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

            "Service": "vpc-flow-logs.amazonaws.com"
    ```

-1. Alice can now create flow logs for a VPC or subnet in the Amazon EC2 console\.
+1. Juan can now create flow logs for a VPC or subnet in the Amazon EC2 console\.
 When you create the flow log, specify the **flow\-logs\-for\-juan** role\.
 That role has the permissions to create the log and write data to it\.